x0697x/BangSimX/README.md

-Made a simulation to understand CPP math logic
+Made a simulation to understand CPP math logic and SFML